Moderately Complex Paxos Made Simple: High-Level Executable Specification of Distributed Algorithms

 \item A Leader process spawns Scout and Commander processes to perform Phases 1 and 2, respectively, on its behalf; the spawned processes also determine preemption and inform the Leader process (\co{preempt} message).
 These three kinds of processes together have essentially the same role as Proposer and Learner, except that they also handle slots.

-\item A Replica process keeps the state of an application, e.g., a bank.
+\item A Replica process realizes replicated state machine and keeps the state of an application.
 It repeatedly receives a requested command (\co{request}) from a client, and sends a proposed slot for the command (\co{propose}) to Leader processes; it also receives a decided slot for a command (\co{decision}), applies the operation in the command to the state at the decided slot, and sends the result (\co{response}) to the client.

 \item A slot is just a component in a proposal or decision in Leader and Acceptor, but is tracked in Replica using variables \co{slot\_in} and \co{slot\_out}, for the next slot to send a proposal and the next slot to apply a decision, respectively.
 A window between \co{slot\_in} and \co{slot\_out} is used so that a decided reconfiguration at a slot takes effect at the slot at the end of the window, while other commands can still be proposed and decided for slots within the window.